 In 1994, the Personal Investment Authority (PIA) took over from LAUTRO and FIMBRA, adopting their rules for sales of AVCs and FSAVCs.

-In May 1996, the PIA issued Regulatory Update 20, which said that tied advisers should:
+In May 1996, the PIA issued Regulatory Update 20, which gave clarity on the requirements of tied and independent financial advisers.
+It said tied advisers should:

 - draw the consumer's attention to the AVC plan